6. Register File

 Tasks

 2. Program the FPGA of a DE10-Lite board.
-Explain and illustrate your programmed FPGA to the teaching personnel.
-In your submission include a scan of this week’s tailored coversheet which represents the deliverable of this subtask.
+Demonstrate the design to the teaching personnel.
+Include a scan of the tailored coversheet in your submission.